EfremoffDev/CabAmpSimulator_ADAU1401/README.md

 ## Project contain:

-- Sprint Layout 6.0 PCB (PCB folder)
+- Sprint Layout 6.0 PCB (PCB folder) for Raspberry Pi Pico project.
 - MicroPython Script with nessesary functions and code for comunication between user actions and DSP for raspberry pi pico, with specified additional libs. (see readme in Python folder)
+- **ESP32 project with Arduino IDE - Arduino Folder
+- **Gerber files for PCB production for ESP32 project - (PCB -> ESP32 folder).
 - SigmaStudio 4.6 project with demo, based on bass amplifier (SVT4PRO style) and FIR-Table based on own bass cabinet.
 (Project folder)
 -
 ## ESP32 Public Project